-Built in 1934, Saint-Basile Church is a rectangular brick church inspired by the Gothic Revival style with two bell towers on the façade.
-It is located on Principale Street in Saint-Basile.
+Constructed in 1934, the Saint-Basile Church is a rectangular brick building influenced by Gothic Revival architecture, featuring two bell towers on its façade.
+The church can be found on Principale Street in Saint-Basile.

 Saint-Basile Church is designated a Local Historic Place for its location, its architecture, and its locally designed interior elements.